 Help you with mortgage protection insurance

-When buying a home you’ll need buildings and contents insurance.
-You should also consider taking out life insurance and critical illness cover to guarantee you can keep a roof over your head, come what may.
-And sorting this out by yourself, while you’re juggling paperwork for your mortgage, can feel like a weight on your shoulders.
+When buying a home, you’ll need buildings and contents insurance.
+You should also consider taking out life insurance and critical illness cover to guarantee that you can keep a roof over your head, come what may.
+Sorting this out by yourself, all while you’re juggling paperwork for your mortgage, can feel like an added weight on your shoulders.